bids-standard/bids-specification/src/99-appendices/06-meg-file-formats.md

 ### Sharing FIFF data after signal-space separation (SSS)

-After applying SSS (e.g., by using the MaxFilter software), files should be renamed with the corresponding label (e.g., `proc-sss`) and placed in a `derivatives` subfolder.
+After applying SSS (e.g., by using the MaxFilter software), files SHOULD be renamed with the corresponding label (e.g., `proc-sss`) and placed in a `derivatives` subfolder.

 Example: